Easy Watering: 6 Plant Waterer Products We Love

 Humidity Mats and Water Trays

 Water-soaked mats placed in trays below the plants or on top of the soil keep moisture levels steady.
 Tray mats work best with terra-cotta pots but may dry out quickly in direct sunlight.
 Rings that rest on the soil are visible and might be unsightly, so add some mulch to disguise them.
-Try this plastic planting tray for your indoor plants.
+Also try this humidity tray for your indoor plants such as orchids.

 VIA WILD VALLEY FARMS